Looking Closely at the Growth Curve for LKQ Corporation (LKQ)

-LKQ Corporation (NASDAQ:LKQ) went down by -2.47% from its latest closing price compared to the recent 1-year high of $36.63.
-The company’s stock price has collected -13.95% of loss in the last five trading sessions.
+LKQ Corporation (NASDAQ:LKQ) went up by 0.29% from its latest closing price compared to the recent 1-year high of $36.63.
+The company’s stock price has collected -0.57% of loss in the last five trading sessions.
 Press Release reported on 08/17/20 that LKQ Corporation to Host 2020 Virtual Investor Day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.